-This is a new module in PERMAS V18 and enables hyperelastic material (quasi-incompressible) together with large strain elements in nonlinear analyses.
+This module enables hyperelastic material (quasiincompressible) together with large strain elements in nonlinear analyses.

-The complete volume type element family has been extended to support large strains and hyperelastic materials (see Fig. 134).
+• The complete volume type element family has been extended to support large strains and hyperelastic materials (see Fig. 134).
 If the element properties of the elements are assigned to a hyperelastic material definition, then the nonlinear static solvers will use a large-strain formulation.
 For all other analyses, or if no hyperelastic material is assigned, the elements are used in their classical small-strain formulation.